-As we grow up most of us are taught from a young age to respect those around us.
-We are taught to respect the things that aren’t ours and take care of the things that are.
-We are introduced into society by our family and spend time growing up around family and friends.
+As we grow up most of us are taught to respect the things that aren’t ours and take care of the things that are.
 We become comfortable with certain personalities and surroundings.
-As we get older we start to meet new people, some of us follow the path our parents want us to follow and some of us are more curious and we become part of different social circles, where we get to meet others who are completely different than what we’ve ever been use to.
-This is the beginning of learning to understand and get along with others.
-We learn about how different people can be from us and we either stick with them or move on.
+We start to meet new people, some of us follow the path our parents want us to follow and some of us are more curious and we become part of different social circles.
+This is the beginning of learning to understand and getting along with others.

-As we continue to grow some of us will venture out and move to different cities, even countries.
-We will encounter different friendships some will last a lifetime others will be short but full of lessons.
-Moving to different cities or countries means we have stepped outside our comfort levels.
+We will encounter different friendships, some will last a lifetime, others will be short, but full of lessons.
 We’ll learn to adjust to our new surroundings; we’ll need to learn to understand the new culture, but to fully understand the culture we have to understand its people and this can be quite a challenge for many.

-Fast forward to now and at this point in life I think it’s fair to say my personal intelligence is well on it’s way to becoming more and more developed.
-I would also like to say that I’m pretty open-minded.
+Fast forward to now, and at this point in life I think it’s fair to say my personal intelligence is well on it’s way to becoming more and more developed.
 I’ve dealt with & surpassed the anger that came from being hurt by outsiders, friends & even family.
 I believe in giving people the benefit of the doubt until proven otherwise & if you prove me otherwise, be prepared to lose my trust & loyalty.
 It is what it is.

 I’ve also had to learn that some people are just selfish jerks, but I’ve also learned to value myself much more and be okay with being selfish with my own time.
-I’m not a selfish person, but being selfish with your time just means you acknowledge that you’re valuable and your time is valuable, therefore you’re not going to waste it on negative people or things.
+Being selfish with your time just means you acknowledge that your time is valuable, therefore you’re not going to waste it on negative people or things.

 Take a nice long look in the mirror.
 What do you think about yourself?
 Are you proud?
 Would you say you’re understanding?
 Are you open minded to other people & cultures?
 They say that before we can love anyone else we must love ourselves first.
 Is the person in the mirror someone you love?
 (Not in a narcissistic type of way).